srackham/rimu/README.md

 ## Browser compatibility

-There hasn't been a huge amount of browser testing.
-Works with the latest versions of IE, Firefox and Chrome, seems OK on Android 4 and iOS.
-Does not work on IE8.
+The generated HTML is compatible with all browsers.
+The Rimu JavaScript library works with the latest versions of IE, Firefox and Chrome, seems OK on Android 4 and iOS.
+Does not run on IE8.